Hennepin County Conciliation Court

 Common exceptions include:

-• a claim for a bad check must be filed in county where the check was tendered;
+• a claim for a bad check must be filed in the county where the check was tendered;

 • security deposits and rent claims may be filed in the county where the rental property is located;